 Wakefield Theatre Trust has a duty to ensure that everyone involved in its work is able to feel that they work in an open and safe environment where they are treated with respect and dignity.
 Theatre Royal Wakefield takes pride in its work with children and young people.

-The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers, employees and participants at Theatre Royal Wakefield are confident about their own good practice and are aware of how to distinguish good practice in their colleagues’ behaviour.
+The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers in participation projects, employees and participants at Theatre Royal Wakefield that are responsible for Children and Young People are confident about their own good practice and are aware of how to distinguish good practice in their colleagues’ behaviour.

 Any concerns about poor practice must be reported.
-Please phone 01924 215531 and ask for Rhiannon Hannon (Designated Safeguarding Officer) or Gavin Leonard (Deputy Safeguarding Officer) please also email firstname.lastname@example.org with a name and number and put SAFEGUARDING as the title.
+Please phone 01924 215531 and ask for Aoibheann (Eee-van) Kelly (Designated Safeguarding Officer) or Gavin Leonard/Janine Heseltine (Deputy Safeguarding Officers)Please also email email@example.com with a name and number and put SAFEGUARDING as the title.
 Please do not put confidential information in the email.
 We will phone you to discuss the issue with urgency.

 Children / child: A child is anyone who has not yet reached their 18th birthday

 Young person: A young person is anyone who has not yet reached their 18th birthday (this term takes account for teenagers who may not wish to be referred to a ‘child’)

 Adult: At 18 a child legally becomes an adult.
 Note that in some projects 25 is the cut off age when organisations consider young people to have become adults (and often with S.E.N.D).
 However this is not a legal definition.

 Good Practice: Behaving in an appropriate manner towards all of the above.